 This means that there are less than 200 mg of cholesterol (about 0.007 ounces) in one deciliter (one tenth of a liter, or about 0.42 cups) of blood.
 A cholesterol count of between 200 and 239 mg/dL is borderline high, with anything over 240 mg/dL considered high.

 Your blood test results, though, will separate the cholesterol counts into two types of cholesterol – LDL, or bad cholesterol, and HDL, or good cholesterol.

-High levels (above 190 mg.dL) of LDL is considered very bad, while low levels (below 40 mg/dL) of HDL is considered very bad.
+Doctors believe that high levels (above 190 mg.dL) of LDL are very bad.
+Low levels (below 40 mg/dL) of HDL are also considered very bad.

 In North America, about 25% of adults over the age of 45 are taking statin drugs.
-Statistics show, however, that while statin drugs do lower cholesterol levels (by preventing your liver from making cholesterol) they do not appear to have a significant effect on the rate of heart disease.
+Statistics show, that statin drugs do lower cholesterol levels.
+They do this by preventing your liver from making cholesterol.
+Still, they do not appear to have a significant effect on the rate of heart disease.